School of Nursing

 Low pass (LP) grades are used in clinical and partnership courses to inform students whose performance is near failing.
 Students are held accountable to address the weaknesses identified in their performance appraisal with subsequent clinical and partnership faculty.
 A second low pass grade constitutes an F and stops progression in clinical, didactic and partnership coursework (see above progression policies).

-A temporary grade may be assigned by a faculty member when a student, because of extraordinary circumstances, has failed to complete course requirements in a nursing course or CON required course.
-Incomplete grades in upper division nursing courses must be completed with a letter grade of C or better before progressing to the next course.
+A grade of Incomplete may be assigned by a faculty member when a student, because of extraordinary circumstances, has failed to complete course requirements in a required NUR or CON course.
+Incomplete grades must be resolved satisfactorily to progress.

 Commitment to Civility